 This stands especially true for your B2B content marketing strategy.
 You should have gated assets and credible sources to validate your content.

 In order to make your content marketing campaigns viral, you need to prepare a strategy that strikes an emotional chord with your target audience.
-To refer to some viral marketing examples, check out ‘The Ice-bucket challenge’, ‘Dove’s real beauty sketches campaign’, and ‘Old Spice’s The Man Your Man Could Smell Like campaign’.
+To refer to some viral marketing examples, check out ‘The Ice-bucket challenge’, ‘Dove’s real beauty sketches campaign, and ‘Old Spice’s The Man Your Man Could Smell Like campaign’.

-Doing something new and different that hasn’t been done before can also add to the success of your campaign.
-By growing your brand’s visibility and bringing value to your audience through your content, you are more likely to have the impact you need by your viral marketing strategy.
+Doing something new and different, that hasn’t been done before can also add to the success of your campaign.
+By growing your brand’s visibility and bringing value to your audience through your content, you are more likely to have the impact you need with your viral marketing strategy.
 The above tips should definitely be on your radar to boost your engagement levels and increase your likelihood of going viral.